CrowdStrike/falconpy/README.md

 There are *many* ways you can contribute to the FalconPy project!

-_Providing feedback_ by opening a GitHub ticket.
+- _Providing feedback_ by opening a GitHub ticket.
 Even a fly-by "hey, this worked..." is appreciated and helps validate approaches.
 Ideas on improving the project are most welcome.

-_Documenting, blogging, or creating videos_, of how you've used FalconPy!
+- _Documenting, blogging, or creating videos_, of how you've used FalconPy.
 This type of content is *invaluable* and helps our community grow.
+Post these in the [Show and Tell](https://github.com/CrowdStrike/falconpy/discussions/categories/show-and-tell) category of our [discussion board](https://github.com/CrowdStrike/falconpy/discussions).
-Open a pull request for inclusion in the [Additional content](https://github.com/CrowdStrike/falconpy#additional-content) section of this page.
+- _Submit a sample_ demonstrating how you're using FalconPy by opening a pull request for inclusion in the [Samples Library](https://github.com/CrowdStrike/falconpy/tree/main/samples).

-_Fix a bug or implement a new feature_.
+- _Fix a bug or implement a new feature_.
 Check out our [open issues on GitHub](https://github.com/CrowdStrike/falconpy/issues) or our [discussion board](https://github.com/CrowdStrike/falconpy/discussions) for inspiration.

-_Review pull requests_ by going through the queue of [open pull requests on GitHub](https://github.com/CrowdStrike/falconpy/pulls) and giving feedback to the authors.
+- _Review pull requests_ by going through the queue of [open pull requests on GitHub](https://github.com/CrowdStrike/falconpy/pulls) and giving feedback to the authors.

 To get started, review the [Code of Conduct](https://github.com/CrowdStrike/falconpy/blob/main/CODE_OF_CONDUCT.md) for community guidelines, and the [contribution guide](https://github.com/CrowdStrike/falconpy/blob/main/CONTRIBUTING.md) for more detail regarding contributing to the CrowdStrike FalconPy project.